PsoEasy Active Cream 230ml

 In cases of severe and continuous eczema, doctors prescribe cortecosteroid medications, e.g. Dexamethasone and Prednizolon.
 These medicines are produced as pills and injections.
 They are also designed for treating strong lesions of big sizes on body skin.

 Local treatment for eczema

-Non-hormonal topic inhibitors have proved to be great medicines in treatment for eczema, too.
+Non-hormonal topic inhibitors have proved to be great medications in treatment for eczema, too.
 They prove absolute efficiency in treating this disease, eliminate inflammation and itching.

 Anti-fungal preparations and anti-biotics are prescribed in the cases of microbal eczema type.

 Local therapy as well as monotherapy rarely leads to speedy recovery.
-Best results are gained after a complex treatment for eczema On the basis of survey results, local and overall treatments are prescribed.
+The success is gained after a complex treatment for eczema On the basis of survey results, local and overall treatments are prescribed.
 These treatments are targeted at relieving eczema and eliminating the factors bringing about emergence of the disease.
 It“s also advisable to conduct desensitization of the organism.